sneedsfeedandseedformerlychucks/xxx_420_File_mlg_Uploader_xxx69/README.md

 # File-Uploader
 A simple PHP file uploader service, powered by Bootstrap.
-This project is currently hosted at https://files.icurriculum.co/.

 # This project is now deprecated
 Use [this](https://github.com/trihardspace/fileuploader) instead.